 Discover folk - the CRM for people-powered businesses

-Managing customer relationships, tracking leads, and staying organized on the go is crucial to stay ahead of the game.
+Managing customer relationships, tracking leads, and staying organized on the go is crucial for medium-sized sales teams to stay ahead of the game.
 A CRM app designed for Android can help you streamline these tasks by offering mobile-friendly features that allow you to manage contacts, automate follow-ups, and monitor your sales pipeline directly from your phone.
-The right CRM app will keep you productive no matter where you are, making it easier to stay on top of your business.
+The right CRM app will keep your sales team of 20-50 people productive no matter where they are, making it easier to stay on top of your business.

-In this blog post, we’ll explore the best CRM apps for Android, focusing on tools that offer seamless integration, ease of use, and powerful mobile functionality to help you stay connected and efficient.
+In this blog post, we'll explore the best CRM apps for Android, focusing on tools that offer seamless integration, ease of use, and powerful mobile functionality to help sales teams stay connected and efficient.

 How to evaluate and choose an app based CRM